You can use custom code to further customize your website. But on one condition: Make sure you know what you’re doing. 😉

 Adding custom code

 In the left-side panel, click on Settings and then select Custom code.

-Add valid HTML or scripts into the header field.
+Add valid HTML or scripts into the header or/and body fields.

 After adding your code, click Save changes.

 Custom code doesn’t appear